UnforeseenOcean/Enwitched-Steam/README.md

 * [Sass](http://sass-lang.com) - Just cuz it's awesome

 p.s.
 The name comes from The Witcher game series, which originally this app was designed for. (enwitched.cmd, 200b)

+## TODO
+1. Use Qt as frontend, since HTML5 parser (nw.exe) has large overhead due to it being a web browser
+2. Enable read from CSV or INI files so idling multiple games is possible
+3. Automatic scheduling of game idling
+4. Add practicality
+5. Implement "Stop Idling" function
+6. Fix UGUI script